 \subsection{The Adversarial Patch}

-In some scenarios, it is possible to remove the constraint on the perturbation being imperceivable.
-This means that we can generate so-called patches, that are clearly distinguishable to anyone viewing the image in question.
-As opposed to filters, these patches are limited in size and only perturb part of the image.
-This allows us to better control the location of false objects when attacking an object detection model.
-In similarity with filters, patches can be categorized as digital or physical patches.
+In some scenarios, it is possible to remove the constraint of the imperceptibility of the perturbation.
+This means that we can generate so-called patches that are clearly distinguishable to anyone viewing the image in question.

+Contrary to filters, these patches are limited in size and only perturb part of the image, allowing us to better control the location of generated objects when attacking an object detection model.
+Similar to filters, patches can be categorized as digital or physical patches.